Jenny Blanco

-Jenny Margarita Blanco Márquez (born April 29, 1985) is a Dominican actress, TV host, model and beauty pageant titleholder who was crowned Miss Mundo Dominicana 2012 and represented her country in the 2012 Miss World pageant on August 18, in Ordos.
-She is from the Dominican Republic.
+Jenny Margarita Blanco Márquez (born 29 April 1985) is a Dominican actress, television host, model and beauty pageant titleholder who was crowned Miss Mundo Dominicana 2012.

 Pageants

 Miss Dominican Republic 2009

-Blanco competed in the Miss Dominican Republic 2009 pageant representing the Valverde Province where she finished in the semifinals.
+Blanco competed at the Miss Dominican Republic 2009 pageant representing the Valverde Province, where she finished in the semifinals.

 Miss World Dominican Republic 2012

-Jenny Blanco was crowned Miss Mundo Dominicana 2012 at the Gran Arena del Cibao in Santiago de los Caballeros during the Dominican Republic Fashion Week.
-She was to represent her country in the Miss World 2012 pageant on August 18, in Ordos, China but was disqualified for being over the new age limit.
+Blanco was crowned Miss Mundo Dominicana 2012 at the Gran Arena del Cibao in Santiago de los Caballeros during the Dominican Republic Fashion Week.
+She was scheduled to represent her country at the Miss World 2012 pageant on 18 August 2012, in Ordos, China, but was disqualified for exceeding the age limit.
 She was replaced by Sally Aponte.